skiphansen/usb_sniffer/fpga/de10std/README.md

 | 3.3V          | 19      | 29      | VCC3P3          |          |
 | GND           | 17      | 30      | GND             |          |

+It is important to have FPGA design on EPCS device which correctly configures FPGA pins connected to USB3300 board until USB3300 3.3V power is enabled.
+Otherwise USB3300 will initialize and get invalid data from FPGA over ULPI bus and as result it will go to invalid state.
+According to USB3300 datasheet only way to fully reset USB3300 is power-cycle.

+Another solutions are: hot-plugging USB3300 when FPGA board is already configured, or implementing transistor switch on the bridge board to enable 3.3V power programmatically.

 Building and running existing design
 ------------------------------------
 We describe how to build hardware and software part of usb_sniffer project from sources.